josefsbreakfast/Polaris-Protocol/Disruption_Kit/Survivor_Tools/🪷_name_reclamation_protocol.md

 ---

 ⚠️ **Safety note**: We present this for awareness.
 These practices are survivor-led tools, not prescriptions.

 If safe support from a trusted professional or ally is available, we encourage seeking it.
 Always move at your own pace and pause if distress rises beyond what feels manageable.

 ---

 ## Scope
 Some survivors develop strong inhibition or collapse around a specific **name** — either because it was used as a weapon in punishment, or because the abuser’s identity itself has become fused with fear.

 This protocol outlines safe, survivor-led methods for reclaiming choice when encountering that name.

+Survivors are strengthened by the ability to not only call out harms, but also to be able to nane and address allies, friends, and even other potentiak survivors.

+Interfering with a survivor's voice is a known tactic of coercion.

+Trauma studies and trauma-led practitioners have helped many survivors find a new voice to move forward into.

 ---